-21 One generator produces 26 units, the other two 25 units.
+&lt;sup>23 One generator produces 26 units, the other two 25 units.

 The theoretical predictions give us, for the particular parameterizations chosen, an indication of the effect on aggregate production and efficiency of introducing a forward market or adding one more competitor.
 For markets with three producers, both introducing a forward market and adding one more competitor increases aggregate production, but introducing a forward market increases aggregate production more.
 For markets with two producers, adding one more competitor increases aggregate production.
 Introducing a forward market increases aggregate production.
 Introducing a forward market increases aggregate production only if the higher Nash-equilibrium is realized.
 In fact, aggregate production in that case is increased more than in the case of one more competitor.
-Using q(x) to denote aggregate production in market structure x^{22} , we thus conjecture that the remedies can be ranked as follows: q(M3F) > q(M4) > q(M3).
-Likewise, both remedies also increase efficiency, but introducing a forward market structure x, we thus conjecture that the remedies can be ranked as follows: (M4) > (M3).
+Using q(x) to denote aggregate production in market structure $x^{24}$ , we thus conjecture that the remedies can be ranked as follows: q(M3F) > q(M4) > q(M3).
+Likewise, both remedies also increase efficiency, but introducing a forward market again is predicted to increase efficiency the most.
+Using $\Omega(x)$ to denote efficiency in market structure x, we thus conjecture that the remedies can be ranked as follows: $\Omega(M3F) > \Omega(M4) > \Omega(M3)$ .

-For markets with two producers, both introducing a forward market and adding one more competitor increases aggregate production, but the existence of two Nash-equilibria makes it impossible to rank the remedies.
-We conjecture that the remedies can be ranked as follows: q(M2F) >q(M2), q(M3) > q(M2), and q(M2F) = q(M3).
-Moreover, the theoretical results suggest that the effect of introducing a forward market is not as large as adding two more competitors; we thus conjecture q(M4) > q(M2F).
+For markets with two producers, both introducing a forward market and adding one more competitor increases aggregate production, but the existence of two welfare-rankable Nash-equilibria makes it impossible to rank the remedies.
+We conjecture that the remedies can be ranked as follows: q(M2F) > q(M2), q(M3) > q(M2), and q(M2F) = q(M3).
+Moreover, the theoretical results, assuming the lower-ranked Nash-equilibrium will occur at least with some probability, suggest that the effect of introducing a forward market is not as large as adding two more competitors; we thus conjecture q(M4) > q(M2F).
 Both remedies also increase efficiency but again they cannot be ranked.
-We conjecture that: (M2F) > (M2), (M3) > (M2), (M2F) = (M3), and (4) > (M2F).
+We conjecture that: $\Omega(M2F) > \Omega(M2)$ , $\Omega(M3) > \Omega(M2F) = \Omega(M3)$ , and $\Omega(4) > \Omega(M2F)$ .